Slamy/Wiki_MiSTer/MiSTer-CRT-Guide.md

 ## REMAINING CORE PROBLEMS
 Official cores listed in this section should be able in theory to output 15 kHz signal, but at the moment (04-2022) are either unable to do so or have some problems.
-This will hopefull change in the future.
+This will hopefully change in the future.

 * Alice MC10 - known bug, which will be fixed eventually
 * Acorn Archimedes - in the latest version image is corrupted in Full Screen.
 Version 201101 works ok.